tomiberes/batoh/README.md

 Model `PATCH` operation is not supported.

 #####`Batoh.sync(store, setup, options)`
 Simple server synchronization with assumptions.
+This module is going to be removed in future.

 ###API: